“The End of Crypto Exchange in Chile?”

-According to https://www.df.cl/noticias/tendencias/tecnologia/pinera-se-reune-con-experto-en-blockchain-y-muestra-su-interes-en-el/2018-04-20/101741.html, the conversation between Sebastián Piñera and Tapscott addressed the requirements for an orderly development of this technology in Chile.
+According to DF.cl, the conversation between Sebastián Piñera and Tapscott addressed the requirements for the orderly development of this technology in Chile.

-With that being said, the Organization for Economic Co-operation and Development (OECD), revealed that the data received between the years 2012 and 2016 Chile is the country with the highest percentage of entrepreneurs, according to http://www.biobiochile.cl/noticias/economia/actualidad-economica/2017/12/21/ocde-destaca-a-chile-como-el-pais-con-la-mayor-tasa-de-emprendedores.shtml .
-Until this point Chile seemed to be a place to do all sorts of business, yet for cryptocurrency entrepreneur it has been a rocky road.
+With that being said, the Organization for Economic Co-operation and Development (OECD) revealed that the data received between the years 2012 and 2016 portrays that Chile is the country with the highest percentage of entrepreneurs, as published in the website of BioBio Chile.
+Up until this point, Chile seemed to be a place to do all sorts of business, yet for cryptocurrency entrepreneurs, it has been a rocky road.

-In 2017 the Chilean Production Development Corporation (CORFO), a business incubator under Chile's Ministry of Economy, Development, and Tourism.
-The corporation, financed both Surbtc (now named Buda) and Cryptomkt, cryptocurrency exchanges with more than US$ 100,000 – according to
+In 2017, the Chilean Production Development Corporation (CORFO), a business incubator under Chile's Ministry of Economy, Development, and Tourism, financed both Surbtc (now named Buda) and Cryptomkt, cryptocurrency exchanges, with more than US$ 100,000 – according to the website Qué Pasa.

-In this very detailed blog post from Buda, they let everyone know they have been always playing by the rules and going above and beyond to play fair.
+In this very detailed blog post from Buda, they let everyone know they have been always playing by the rules, going above and beyond to play fair.

-This past Wednesday Buda, updated their clients through email letting everyone know that the court has just accepted their request in their lawsuit against the banks Itau and Banco Estado.
-During the lawsuit process the banks have been ordered to re-open the accounts.
+This past Wednesday, Buda updated their clients through email letting everyone know that the court has just accepted their request concerning their lawsuit against the banks Itau and Banco Estado.
+During the lawsuit process, the banks have been ordered to re-open the accounts.

-What seemed to be a very dark road for the exchanges, just gave some hope to this cryptocurrency company.
-Meanwhile Buda will return to their normal services.
+What seemed to be a very dark road for the exchanges just revealed a glimmer of hope to this cryptocurrency company.
+Meanwhile, Buda will return to their normal services.

 The battle is not over yet.
-Although there is a light at the end of the tunnel the battle is not entirely won with the banks, I guess we just have to wait and see what their next move.
+Although there is a light at the end of the tunnel, the battle is not entirely won with the banks.
+I guess we just have to wait and see what their next move is.